 Although some research suggests alcohol can help protect against heart disease, moderation is the key.
 Limit how much alcohol you drink.
 This means no more than one alcoholic drink per day for women, and two alcoholic drinks a day for men.

 The Mediterranean Diet is one good example of a heart-healthy diet that follows these guidelines.
 If you have questions about making changes to your diet, talk to your doctor.
-He or she can help you make better choices or refer you to a dietician.
+They can help you make better choices or refer you to a dietician.

 Being overweight puts extra strain on your heart and blood vessels.
 A healthy diet with portion control, wise food choices, and regular exercise can help you lose weight gradually and safely.
 It can also help you keep it off.
 Talk to your doctor about the best ways for you to lose weight.